daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 - Reworked complete skills.
 Now gives a chance to attract creatures from your actual army, you can directly hire them for an increased price.
 This makes Diplomacy more useful and predictable, also it cannot happen that a random free join of thousands neutrals give you an insta win.

 Fire Shield:
 - Returned damage is now additionaly dependant on your Spell Power and can exceede the original damage amount, this gives much more tactical depth to this spell.
 Some creatures are now immune to Fire Shield, like Dragons and other fire affinite units.
+Fire Shields that are passivly granted due to SE or other abilites will just return 20% damage.

 Summoning Elementals:
 - HP of summons is now dependant on your MS, also summons can grant buffs to your army while alive on the battlefield.
 Summoing Air is available early but therefore very weak.

 Navigation:
 - Skill deleted and replaced with Nobility skill.
-Nobility can increase creature growth in towns.
+Nobility can increase creature growth in towns once per week.

 Creatures stats and Town lineups
 - no changes were made to creatures or towns.
 I'll leave that to other mods.